Cats are known for their love of sleep, and can often be found dozing off in a variety of different sleeping positions.

 Why Do Cats Cover Their Face When They Sleep?

-Among the many peculiar things that cats do is cover their faces when sleeping.
-You may have seen your cat doing this often while it sleeps.
+Among the many unusual things that cats do is cover their faces when sleeping.
+Have seen your cat sleeping in this sleeping position?

 Many reasons make cats cover their faces while they sleep.